Parish Engineering has announced a major expansion of its business with the acquisition of Longworth Engineering, based in Nunawading, Melbourne.

 The key benefit for Parish will be the opportunity to have its own product line, in the form of Longworth’s extensive range of air fittings.
 Prior to the takeover, Parish had been largely confined to contract work as a components supplier.
 This, according to Rafferty, leaves one dependent on customer demand, so having a product line provides a degree of independence and stability.

 “Before we relied on everyone else, so you’re at the mercy of what your customers do,” he says.
 “This gives you a bit more control if you’ve got your own product.
-Most repetition engineers, that’s their aim, to find their own product they can sell.”
+For most repetition engineers, that’s their aim, to find their own product they can sell.”

 Longworth’s operations will be moved from Nunawading to Parish’s facility in Moorabbin, with Rafferty estimating that the move will be completed by mid-December.
 The more modern, computerised equipment will be transferred, and though some of the older machines will be scrapped, a few will also be retained to keep up with ongoing demand for Longworth’s products.

 “There’s machinery here that Parish scrapped off about two years ago,” says Rafferty.
-“But because the business is so vast, we want Parish expands with Longworth takeover Parish Engineering has announced a major expansion of its business with the acquisition of Longworth Engineering, based in Nunawading, Melbourne. to take that machinery while we’re getting a handle on the volumes.
-We don’t want to throw out the baby with the bathwater and then find we haven’t got the equipment to cope with the volume.”
+“But because the business is so vast, we want to take that machinery while we’re getting a handle on the volumes.
+We don’t want to throw out the baby with the bathwater, and then find we haven’t got the equipment to cope with the volume.”

 The plan is for the Longworth brand to continue under Parish’s name, as Longworth Air Fittings.
 At present the fittings are only sold to customers in Australia, but Rafferty sees considerable potential to market them further, possibly targeting export markets eventually.
 Indeed, as the purchase of Longworth has progressed, Rafferty has been increasingly impressed by the possibilities the takeover opens up.